-The first video you will be watching features an Ibanez PF15 recorded with a pair of Rode NT5 microphone.
+The first video you will be watching features an Ibanez PF15 recorded with a pair of Rode NT5 microphones.

 As you can hear from the video, it just produces great, solid dreadnought acoustic sounds without any problem!
 Just before we skip to cutaway versions, there’s another video of Ibanez PF15 recorded with a Rode Stereo Video Mic Pro so you can compare the sounds!

-The next video we’ll be looking at features an Ibanez PF15C, again this guitar was recorded with a pair of Rode NT5 microphone directly into the computer without any effects or EQ applied.
+The next video we’ll be looking at features an Ibanez PF15C, again this guitar was recorded with a pair of strong>Rode NT5 microphones directly into the computer without any effects or EQ applied.
 You will notice this guitar sounds almost identical to the dreadnought version.

-Cutaway dreadnought models will not sound completely different than the same identical model’s dreadnought version due to slightly different body design.
+Cutaway dreadnought models will not sound completely different from the same identical model’s dreadnought version due to slightly different body designs.
 I’m sure there are guitar freaks out there that would claim these two body types sound completely different but I don’t agree with that really 🙂

 If you are to play in the higher register, it would be way painful to do with a classic dreadnought design.
 But if you are planning to use a lot of single lines and play solos down there, you will feel way more comfortable with cutaway models.